 In its legal position - published alongside the Safety of Rwanda (Asylum and Immigration) Bill, currently before Parliament - the Home Office warns that without the bill, the costs of asylum accommodation alone could rise to around £11 billion by $2026.^{14}$ This figure is taken from the department's impact assessment on its previous legislation (now the Illegal Migration Act 2023).
-In early February 2024, the home secretary indicated he would seek parliamentary approval for funding to meet a £2.6 billion Home Office overspend for $2023-24.^{15}$
+At the end of February 2024, the permanent secretary informed Parliament that a further £4 billion was required to meet asylum costs.
+15